 ACER and ENTSOG have started a joint follow up on the early implementation of the Balancing Network Code.
 A first joint

 report was published in October 2014 and its main findings were presented during the 26th meeting of the Madrid Forum.
 The second joint report was published on 9 November 2015 and presented in a workshop in Budapest.

 On 7 November 2016 the Agency published its first

 Technical Annexes) on the implementation of the Balancing Network Code.
 The Report describes the status of the implementation and application of the Network Code across the EU Member States.

 On 16 November 2017 the Agency published its second Report (in

 Volume I and

 Volume II) on the implementation of the Balancing Network Code, which sheds light on the different features of balancing design.
 This Report introduces a quantitative tool, the

-Balancing Analytical Framework, measuring regime performance and offering a framework for balancing regime comparison.
+Balancing Analytical Framework, measuring regime performance in seven balancing zones and offering a framework for balancing regime comparison.